Blackprint/template-js/README.md

 This template contain an example that can be used for reference developing new Blackprint Module for Browser, Node.js, or Deno with ScarletsFrame compiler.
 Make sure you have modify the config file and remove the unused code when developing.

-You may find file that has below extension
+You may find file that has extension below:
  - `.sf`: to be exported for Browser only
  - `.js`: to be exported for Browser/Node.js/Deno